tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

-The Sources build but the Samples don't build.
+The Sources and Samples build but need testing.
+An "how to" document is also needed.

 THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.